 This protocol describes the purification of IgG immunoglobulins from serum, ascites, or cell culture supernatants such as those derived from static cultures and bioreactors.
 It is recommended that the bind-wash-elute conditions be tested and optimised in order to achieve the optimum conditions for purification.
 All volumes are given in column bed volume (CV).

-Example: Buffers for mouse IgG1 purification.
+Example: Buffers for purification of all IgG species and subtypes.

 Binding buffer: